MulubahzumuKSipor/Portfolio/README.md

 ## 👋 Welcome

 As a full-stack developer, I'm dedicated to crafting interactive, accessible, and responsive web applications.
-My robust foundation in HTML, CSS, JavaScript, Node.js, Express, and MongoDB, continually strengthened through ongoing education, empowers me to transform innovative ideas into functional digital solutions.
+My robust foundation in HTML, CSS, JavaScript, REACT, Node.js, Express, and MongoDB, continually strengthened through ongoing education, empowers me to transform innovative ideas into functional digital solutions.

 I excel in creating meaningful user experiences, with a particular focus on UI/UX design, adherence to accessibility standards, and optimizing site performance.
 Through practical experience on real-world projects and my current studies, I consistently seek new challenges to advance my skills and contribute effectively to development initiatives.